Fahrenheit3/R-G-B-Scroll/README.md

 It contains Jquery library and AJAX framework.
 Which is the first time i used them.

-So it makes this project was really an informative one for me with jquery errors and unexpected outputs.
+So this project was a really informative one for me.
+Because of jquery/ajax errors and unexpected outputs.